Skip to content

 Map 1: the situation in the northeast of Tavush region of Armenia

-The territories within the borders of the former Azerbaijani SSR (including the enclaves of Yukhari Askipara (Verin Voskepar), Sofulu-Barkhudarly and Kyarki (Tigranashen)), which have been under Armenian control since 1990-94, are highlighted in yellow.
+The territories within the borders of the former Azerbaijani SSR (including the enclaves of Yukhari (Upper), Askipara (Verin Voskepar), Sofulu-Barkhudarly and Kyarki (Tigranashen)), which have been under Armenian control since 1990-94, are highlighted in yellow.
 The territories of Armenia falling within its borders, but located beyond the line of Armenian trenches (neutral territory, not under anyone’s control), are highlighted in pink.
 The territories of Armenia under the control of Azerbaijani forces are highlighted in dark red.

 Substantial tracts of land were mined, some of which weren’t even marked on maps.
 This challenge is anticipated to persist long, even after interstate relations are normalized, and border delimitation and demarcation are completed.